 The best shops for online flowery delivery in London

 This online flower delivery service is basically the Deliveroo of the floral world.
-Rounding up brilliant bouquets based on your delivery address, you get to browse a whole load of blooms from local, independent florists scattered across the capital – and all from the comfort of your armchair.
-Plus, you can order same day delivery, so that last-minute gift gets sorted with a click.
-Yep – now you've got no excuse to settle for wilting corner shop arrangements.
+Rounding up brilliant bouquets based on your delivery address, you get to browse bunches of blooms from local, independent florists throughout London – and all from the comfort of your armchair.
+Plus, you can order same-day delivery, so that last-minute gift gets sorted with just a tap or two.
+Now you've got no excuse to settle for those floppy corner shop flowers.